 WEIGHING YOUR OPTIONS…LITERALLY

-If you’ve been dreaming of a new granite, quartz, ceramic tile, or concrete countertop for years, don’t assume you can merely “top out” your old cabinets with the new material.
+If you’ve been dreaming of new granite, quartz, ceramic tile, or concrete countertops for years, don’t assume you can merely “top out” your old cabinets with the new material.
 Yes, your kitchen cabinets are sturdy — but a stone of any kind weighs considerably more than laminate, tile, or even butcher block.
 Concrete has to be poured from scratch, and if you add decorative elements such as colored glass or other texture to it, that only increases its already substantial load.